junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Full.

 So it is decided.
-It is how the life is going to be now -- there will be a *life*, finally.
+It is how life is going to be now -- there will be a *life*, finally.